| Home | Mission | Events | Membership | History |

 axe head eyes

 I'm not aware of any archaeological evidence for double edged axe heads, nor of any mention of them in the stories.
-Some translators use "double-bladed axe" for the word bryntröll, but I believe that usage is speculative.
-As discussed in more detail in the article on miscellaneous weapons, we don't know what sort of weapon that word refers to.
-In chapter 2 of Valla-Ljóts saga, it is said that Ljótur carried a double-bladed axe (bryntröll) when he was in a good mood.
+Some translators use "double-bladed axe" for the word bryntröll, but I believe that usage is unwarranted.
+As discussed in more detail in the article on miscellaneous weapons, we don't know what sort of weapon that bryntröll refers to.
+In chapter 2 of Valla-Ljóts saga, it is said that Ljótur carried a bryntröll when he was in a good mood.
 When he was in a killing mood, he carried a snaghyrnd öx (snag-horned axe).
 We don't know how this form differed from a normal axe.

 axe shafts